tomheon/diffscuss/README.md

 ### Install the Emacs mode or Vim plugin

-(see below for details and some orientation)
+(see "The Emacs Mode" and "The Vim Plugin" below for installation and usage)

 You can now go bare bolts and just open up any unified diff file to start reviewing, or you can...